 - Best of all, everyone loves the flavor!
 Best of all, it is ready in about 12 minutes!

-- The word ginger in the title may make you wonder about this recipe, but trust me, it has a mild flavor, and even my picky eater doesn't mind the flavor from using this spice.
+- The word ginger in the title may make you wonder about this recipe, but trust me, it has a mild flavor, and even my picky eater doesn’t mind the flavor of using this spice.

 If you love quick and easy side dish recipes, you will also want to try this brown sugar cinnamon carrots recipe.